Here are five of the best places to visit in Florida (in my opinion!)

 With so much state to go around, there is something for everyone when it comes to the best tourist destinations in Florida.
 From the excitement of Miami and its great hotel scene, shopping and dining, to Orlando (which I have never visited but it is one of the main reasons for visiting the Sunshine State) and its theme parks, to nicer quieter areas which I have been discovering on recent trips.

 I have been to Florida over 10 times (I do like the combination of great weather, lovely beaches, shopping and the Latin influence) – but 8 of these trips were mostly to the Miami Area.
-So whereas I am no expert in any way, I believe there is a lot of Florida to discover – but here are some of the best places to visit in Florida (in my opinion and experience!).
+So whereas I am no expert on Florida travel advice in any way, I believe there is a lot of Florida to discover – but here are some of the best places to visit in Florida (in my opinion and experience!).

-Anna Maria Island & Longboat Key (Gulf Keys)
+Anna Maria Island & Longboat Key, Gulf Keys

 Our stay in the Sarasota area was one of the best surprises in my life – and the lesser-known ‘Gulf Keys’ were one of the few places in the world I actually considered wanting to buy a nice little stretch of beachfront property.

 Anna Maria Island is as laid back as it gets, with a bit more excitement and a new hotel or two in Longboat Key.
 Whole Foods and Nordstrom deliver, so I would want for nothing.
 In my opinion, this is definitely one of the top places in Florida to visit.

 The beach at Anna Maria is seven miles long, offering plenty of space to visitors who want to come and spend a day beside the water.
 It’s known for being one of the state’s best-kept secrets, making it a great one of Florida’s must-see places for tourists that prefer a quieter atmosphere when they visit somewhere new.